 (Educationally Related Intensive Counseling Services

 The District employs a full team of licensed therapists to provide intensive counseling services that help diffuse aggression, address isolation and tend to mental health needs of our students and families.
-These therapists are assigned to each of our schools to support our regular staff comprised of school psychologists and school counselors when educationally related mental health issues arise.TEXT-A-TIP
+These therapists are assigned to each of our schools to support our regular staff comprised of school psychologists and school counselors when educationally related mental health issues arise.STUDENT CARE LINES (FORMERLY TEXT-A-TIP)

-Each school is equipped with a Text-a-Tip line so students can confidentially report suspicious activity immediately to law enforcement and school administration.
-The Text-a-Tip line is an essential tool to prevent possible incidents on campus.
-Each school site has a Text-a-Tip number (located on their website) that immediately directs information to the appropriate officials.
-Students are our eyes and ears on campus, and by using Text-a-Tip (or by reporting concerns directly to an adult on campus) they can actively participate in keeping their campus safe.THREAT ASSESSMENT TEAM
+Each school is equipped with a Student Care Line (formerly Text-a-Tip) so students can confidentially report suspicious activity immediately to law enforcement and school administration.
+The Student Care Line is an essential tool to prevent possible incidents on campus.
+Each school site has a Student Care Line (located on their website) that immediately directs information to the appropriate officials.
+Students are our eyes and ears on campus, and by using Student Care Lines (or by reporting concerns directly to an adult on campus) they can actively participate in keeping their campus safe.THREAT ASSESSMENT TEAM

 Students who potentially pose a threat to themselves or others are assessed by a team of experts who comprise the District’s Threat Assessment Team.
 Developed using resources from the FBI, the US Secret Service, and Department of Education, the protocol used by this group allows the District to determine what resources need to be directed towards the at-risk individual and may lead to the involvement of the Department of Mental Health’s School Threat Assessment and Response Team.
 The DMH team will track individuals throughout their lives and will provide support and/or services as needed regardless of the age or area in which the individual resides.